ReallySecureShell/EnderIO-Rocket-Fuel-Production/README.md

 ```

 #### groffwatcher
-A shell utility that automatically compiles a PDF whenever the groff file is saved, used in the example above.
+A shell utility that automatically compiles a PDF whenever the groff file is saved, used in the previous section.
 ```sh
 #!/bin/sh